Listen to an audio file of this tool.

 - Write.
 Writing down your angry thoughts (versus ruminating in your head about them) can offer you a chance to re-evaluate your situation.
 You can reframe it, look at it from another perspective, or search for the silver lining.
 When you reflect in your writing on what you can learn from the situation, it has a calming effect.

 - Teach your teen what to say and what to do.
 If you have already introduced an open, trusting dialogue about bullying with your teen and discovered that they are enduring ongoing harassment, the following are ways to teach your teen how to react in those difficult moments.

 - Teach your teen to be brief, speak up, and walk away to safety.
 A teen who is bullying typically finds a peer who they believe to be weaker.
 A bullied teen is typically scared and shaken from the encounters.
-But if a bullying peer determines that they may not be able to dominate the other anymore, they quickly exit the picture.
+But, if a bullying peer determines that they may not be able to dominate the other anymore, they quickly leave the situation.
 If your teen is being bullied, you want them to feel they can face their attacker if possible to end the attacks and move to safety.

 In the case of cyberbullying, you can encourage your teen to take steps to stop the attacks.
 Learn together how to block a “friend” or “follower.”
 If you are unsure, each social media outlet has its own method.
 Research it, and if you cannot figure it out, contact a friend or tech support to figure it out for you.

 - Teach your teen how to be an upstander.
 Teens can try and stop it on their own.
 Help your teen know what to do when they want to get involved.
 Talk about options when your teen witnesses another being picked on.
 Talk about ideas like: “How could you go over to the teen who is being picked on and show you’re a friend?
 How could you help that peer walk away with you?
 How could you help guide that peer to an adult?”